Clinton-Davis/focus_fitness/README.md

 13. Before creating a superuser you'll need to load the required fixtures.

-    >The reason for this is that a signal is used to assign a membership to a user when they are created, If there is no membership it can't assign anything and causes an error.
+    >The reason for this is that a signal is used to assign a membership to a user when they are created, If there is no memberships it can't assign anything and causes an error.

     ```bash
     $ python manage.py loaddata fixtures/required.json